Flann O'Brien

 O'Brien's novels have attracted a wide following both for their unconventional humour and as prominent examples of modernist metafiction.
 As a novelist, O'Brien was influenced by James Joyce.
 He was nonetheless sceptical of the "cult" of Joyce, saying "I declare to God if I hear that name Joyce one more time I will surely froth at the gob."

 Biography

 Family and early life

-O'Brien's father Michael Vincent O'Nolan was a pre-independence official in the UK’s HM Customs Service, a role that required frequent moves between cities and towns in England, Scotland and Ireland.
-Although of apparently trenchant Irish republican views, nevertheless he did, because of his role and employment, need to be discreet about them.
-At the formation of the Irish Free State in 1921 (such that the southern 26 counties of Ireland were no longer part of the UK), O'Nolan senior joined the Irish Revenue Commissioners.
+O'Brien's father, Michael Vincent O'Nolan, was a pre-independence United Kingdom civil service official in HM Customs, a role that required frequent moves between cities and towns in England, Scotland and Ireland.
+Although of apparently trenchant Irish republican views, because of his role and employment, he needed to be discreet about them.
+At the formation of the Irish Free State in 1921, O'Nolan senior joined the Irish Revenue Commissioners.

-O'Brien's career as a writer extended from his student days, through his years in the Irish civil service and the years following his resignation.